Medical Assessment of the Older Driver

 View Patient Education

-Medical assessment of the older driver includes a thorough review of medical conditions and/or drugs that can impair driving ability.
+Medical assessment of the older driver includes a thorough review of medical conditions and/or medications that can impair driving ability.
 Such medical conditions can be chronic disorders that impair important functional abilities needed for driving (eg, macular degeneration that decreases vision) or acute events that impair consciousness (eg, seizure, syncope).

 Clinicians should consult national guidelines and resources related to assessment and management of older drivers (see More Information and also Overview of the Older Driver.)